rcjj98/tp/docs/UserGuide.md

 * File to export to: CSV (<YOUR_FILE_NAME.csv>) <br>

 Notes:
-1. Filepath of specified CSV file **must be absolute**.
+1. Filepath of specified CSV file can be relative or absolute.
-2. File name of csv file cannot contain any front or back slash.
+2. File name of csv file **cannot** contain any front or back slashes.
-   1. Front slash: \
+   1. Invalid csv file name with front slash: myCSVfile\\.csv
-   2. Back slash: /
+   2. Invalid csv file name with back slash: myCSVfile/.csv
-3. Specifying the same csv file name will overwrite the data inside the csv file.
+3. Specifying the same csv file name and path will overwrite the data inside the specified csv file.
 4. Csv file must have .csv as a file extension.
 5. Only the current data within the addressbook.json will be exported into the specified csv file.
 6. Data exported into the specified CSV file will be seperated by tabs.